-Located 13 kilometres south of Adelaide’s CBD, Belair National Park is an ideal place to get active or enjoy a family picnic in the great outdoors.
+Located 13 km south of Adelaide’s CBD, Belair National Park is an ideal place to get active or enjoy a family picnic in the great outdoors.

 There are woodlands and lakes to explore, walking and mountain biking trails to suit all levels of fitness, plus tennis courts and cricket pitches available for hire.

 This is South Australia’s oldest national park, and is home to Old Government House – a significant heritage building.
 The park is also home to State Flora, the oldest plant nursery in South Australia, and it’s still going strong today.

 The park remains one of the few relatively undisturbed areas of native vegetation in the Adelaide Hills region, making it an important refuge for native plants and animals.

 We’ve picked Senior Ranger Brent Lores’ brain, asking for some tips for your next visit.
 Here’s what he had to say:

 What’s your favourite walking trail in Belair National Park?

 With a lot of variety on offer, it’s hard to choose just one trail, but one of my favourite places to walk in the park is the Microcarpa Hike – it’s 4 km long and takes about an hour and 45 mins to complete.